Medication Safety

 Additional Rights for Safety

-• Right Assessment: Assess patient before administration (vitals, allergies, lab values)
+• Right Assessment: Assess the patient before administration (vitals, allergies, lab values).

-• Right to Refuse: Respect patient's right to refuse medication after education
+• Right to Refuse: Respect the patient's right to refuse medication after education.

 Clinical Scenarios: Insulin Administration